rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

 - **FAIL** — something went wrong with that specific session.
 Open the log file named in that line for details on exactly which session and why.

+The log records every session downloaded, skipped, or failed, along with any error messages returned by CNDA — it's the first place to look if something goes wrong.

 **Note:** if anything fails, it's almost always safe to just run the exact same command again.
 The script automatically skips everything it already downloaded successfully, so a rerun only retries what actually failed.

+## How Interruptions Are Handled

+The script is built to survive network hiccups, expired logins, and partial failures without losing progress or corrupting your downloads.

+**Partial downloads never count as finished.** Each session downloads first to a temporary `.part` file.
+Only after the script confirms it's a valid ZIP archive does it rename the file to its final `.zip` name.
+If the download is interrupted for any reason — closed terminal, lost network connection, killed process — you're left with a `.part` file, not a broken `.zip`, so a later rerun won't mistake it for a completed download and skip it.

+**Failed downloads retry automatically, once.** If a download fails or comes back invalid, the script re-authenticates and tries that one session again before giving up and marking it FAIL in the log.

+**Your login is refreshed automatically during long runs.** CNDA logins expire after 30 minutes.
+Rather than waiting for a download to fail and then recovering, the script checks the age of its login before each session and proactively re-logs in once it's been about 25 minutes — before anything actually breaks.

+**This is why the credentials file matters for anything longer than 25 minutes.** If you started the script with `-u` (typing your password), that automatic re-login has no password to use and will stop and prompt you to type it again, right there in the terminal — meaning an unattended long download can silently pause and wait for you.
+If you used `-c creds.json` instead, the re-login reads your password from the file with no prompt and no interruption. **For any download you expect to take more than about 20–25 minutes, use `-c creds.json`, not `-u`.**

+**A very slow or stalled connection is caught automatically.** If a download's transfer rate drops too low for too long (default: under 1024 bytes/sec for 300 seconds), the script treats it as stuck, aborts that download, and moves on rather than hanging indefinitely.
+These thresholds can be tuned with the `STALL_TIME` and `STALL_LIMIT` environment variables if needed, but the defaults work for most connections.

 ## Troubleshooting

 - **`command not found: ./cndaBulkDownload.sh`** — you're either not in the same folder as the script, or you forgot step 7 (`chmod +x`).
 Run `ls cndaBulkDownload.sh` to check you're in the right place.
+- **`Permission denied`** — you skipped step 7.
+Run
+  `chmod +x cndaBulkDownload.sh`, then try again.
 - **"Your access is probably not enabled for this project, or the project id is wrong."** — double-check the project ID is typed exactly as it appears in CNDA, and confirm you have access to that project.